 Make your money work harder

-Here, Which? explains everything you need to know about car finance mis-selling, including what the ruling means for motorists, how the FCA's scheme will work and who could still be eligible.
+Here, Which? explains everything you need to know about car finance mis-selling – including how the FCA's compensation scheme will work, who can get a payout, and what you need to do to claim your money.

 Most new cars, and many second-hand ones, are bought using finance agreements – around two million are sold this way each year.